 While many assume wrinkles are the biggest skin concern when it comes to aging, a lot of people are more concerned about something else—uneven skin tone.
 Age spots and ruddy skin texture can actually age you more than fine lines and crow’s feet.
 While tons of products promise to brighten, tone, and add luminosity, they can be too harsh or drying for those with sensitive skin—which is why we’re so excited about this skin-brightening ingredient that's safe for all skin types.

-- Main benefits: Lightens dark spots, lessens appearance of acne scars, helps even out skin tone.
+Main Benefits: Lightens dark spots, lessens the appearance of acne scars, helps even out skin tone.

 What is Arbutin?